StevenTammen/bibledocs.org/content/subject-index.md

 study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
 page-title="Trinity Roles as Demonstrated in Gods Plan for Human History" header-title="Regeneration of the Believer"
 %}}

+## Branch {#branch}

+### Branch > Jesus is the Branch out of the stem of Jesse {#branch-jesus-is-the-branch-out-of-the-stem-of-jesse}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/appearances-of-christ-in-the-old-testament/#the-burning-bush"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Appearances of Christ in the Old Testament" header-title="The burning bush"
+%}}

+## Burning bush {#burning-bush}

+### Burning bush > Symbolizes the cross - Christ burning but not being consumed {#burning-bush-symbolizes-the-cross-christ-burning-but-not-being-consumed}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/appearances-of-christ-in-the-old-testament/#the-burning-bush"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Appearances of Christ in the Old Testament" header-title="The burning bush"
+%}}

 ## Busybody behavior {#busybody-behavior}